hns101/PixelPub-CS50-Final-Project/README.md

 ## Setup and Installation

-To run Pixelverse on a local machine, please follow these steps:
+To run PixelPub on a local machine, please follow these steps:

 1.  **Clone the Repository**
     ```bash
     git clone --------
-    cd pixelverse
+    cd pixelpub
     ```

 2.  **Set Up a Virtual Environment** (Recommended)